apetranov/python_book_scraper/README.md

 ## How to run locally???🤔💭🤔

 <h4 style="font-weight: normal;">1.
-Clone repo or download repo as zip file.</h4>
+Clone repo or download👇⬇️ repo as zip file.</h4>
 <h4 style="font-weight: normal;">2.
-Open directory in terminal and execute book_scraper.py (In Windows Powershell this is done by typing "python book_scraper.py" in your terminal and pressing enter.
+Open directory📂 in terminal and execute book_scraper.py (In Windows Powershell this is done by typing "python book_scraper.py" in your terminal and pressing enter.
 Command varies depending on your OS!!!)</h4>
 <h4 style="font-weight: normal;">3.
 Have some fun with the project and enjoy!!!😀😄😁</h4>

 ## You MUST have the following 🐍 packages installed!!!❗❕❗